microsoft/Multiverso/binding/lua/README.md

 ## Introduction
 Multiverso is a parameter server framework for distributed machine learning.
-This package can leverage multiple machines and GPUs to speed up the torch programs.
+This package can enable parallel training of torch program over multiple machines and GPUs.

 ## Requirements
 Build multiverso successfully by following the [README > build](https://github.com/Microsoft/multiverso/blob/master/README.md#build).